Sher Shivraj (film): Critical response

 Chinmay Mandlekar, Mukesh Rishi, Sameer Dharmadhikari, Ajay Purkar, Mrinal Kulkarni, Vaibhav Mangle, Isha Keskar and Digpal Lanjekar.
 He stated, "these actors take the experience of watching this film a notch higher."
 He also appreciated the songs and special effects.
 He wrote, "songs are good, particularly Shivba Raja".
 Concluding the review he wrote "the film is a decent watch, that deserves to be watched on the big screen for the atmosphere it creates."

 Box office

-The film has grossed over ₹80.00 crore at box office.